Program Innovation

 Through over eight years of programming, we have been committed to improving outdoor access for all and diversifying the STEAMED workforce.
 Since 2023, Tappin' Roots Nature Educators have given each young adult access to 280 hours of paid hands-on leadership development experiences.
 We are breaking barriers to careers in science and the outdoors!

 Wayfinder’s Day Camp exposed over 150 youth to interdisciplinary STEAMED lessons in immersive, science-based camps.
 Studio Justice program and the Youth Climate Education Project engaged 48 youth in hands-on learning alongside corporate partners in architecture, engineering, and construction.
-Through our Consulting Services, we provide peer organizations with individualized services that match our mission.
-Our outreach events like the Harvest Party, Exploring Engineering Day, and Youth Design Forum have been amazing at sparking curiosity into science, engineering, and urban design for over 850 youth!
+Through our consulting services, we provide peer organizations with individualized services that reflect our mission.
+Our outreach events like the Harvest Party, Exploring Engineering Day, and Youth Design Forum have sparked curiosity about science, engineering, and urban design for over 850 youth!

 Primary Education